AresMUSH/aresmush/game/plugins/website/help/config.md

 To configure the recaptcha information:

-* Go to the Web Portal.
+1. Go to the Web Portal.
-* Select 'Game Preferences'.
-* Find 'Secret Codes'.
+2. Select 'Secret Codes'.
+3. Scroll down to 'Recaptcha'.
+4. Enter your secret and site ids.